 The EB-4 category is for special immigrants, including religious workers, certain broadcasters, military members, Iraqi translators, and other specific groups designated by U.S. immigration law.

-Biggest update: After months of being unavailable, EB-4 is now open.
+After months of being unavailable, EB-4 is now open.

 Note: The Certain Religious Workers category is unavailable (U) as of October 2025 due to program expiration.